 We ask that you do not.
 Certainly your volunteers are extremely valuable to your organization; indeed, every nonprofit benefits from enormous — practically countless — donations of volunteer labor.
 Because of that ubiquity, and also because of a lack of universal standards on how to value volunteer labor in terms of dollars, we do not count volunteer time as a match in a grant application budget.

-Part of my grant budget includes consulting fees and/or honoraria for one of my board members, and/or the spouse or family member of a board member.
-Can a Community Enrichment Grant include payment to one of my organization’s directors, or a family member thereof?
+Part of my grant budget includes wages, consulting fees, and/or honoraria for one of my board members, and/or the spouse or family member of a board member.
+Can a Community Enrichment Grant include payment to one of my organization’s board members, or a family member thereof?

-Consulting fees and honoraria paid to board members are not eligible for reimbursement from the Community Foundation.
+Consulting fees, wages, and honoraria paid to board members are not eligible for reimbursement from the Community Foundation.
 We would instead encourage you to invite your board members to donate their time as part of their contribution to your organization.
-However, if your board member purchased something on behalf of your organization, and your organization reimbursed him/her, that is eligible for payment from a Community Enrichment grant.
+However, if your board member purchased something on behalf of your organization, and your organization reimbursed him/her, that is eligible for payment from a Community Enrichment Grant.

-If your organization hires a spouse or family member of one of your board members for goods or services, that will raise flags with the Community Foundation, and probably with your other potential supporters as well, due to the conflict of interest.
+If your organization hires a spouse or immediate family member of one of your board members as staff or for goods or services, that will raise flags with the Community Foundation, and probably with your other potential supporters as well, due to the potential conflict of interest.
 That said, we understand that in very small communities such as ours, there may only be one person in your area with the ability to offer certain services.
-If your organization chooses to pay a spouse or family member of one of your board members for a service, we may ask to see your conflict of interest policy, competing bids from other potential vendors, and/or board meeting minutes that show how your organization handled the conflict of interest.
+If your organization chooses to pay a spouse or immediate family member of one of your board members, we may ask to see your conflict of interest policy, competing bids from other potential vendors, and/or board meeting minutes that show how your organization handled the conflict of interest.